-Significant progress was made on the Conference Planning and Procedural Manual during 2016, to complete procedural guidelines, protocols and best practices for the administration of the ICAC's Annual Caribbean of Accountants and to ensure consistency in the standard and quality of the event.
-The revised document will be presented to the ICAC Board for approval in the upcoming year, following which it will be finalised and presented to the Bahamas Institute of Chartered Accountants (BICA), to guide the planning process for the 36th ICAC Caribbean Conference of Accountants in 2018.
+Significant progress was made on the Board aimed at increasing the organisation's Conference Planning and Procedural revenue base to ensure the sustainability and Manual during 2016, to complete procedural viability of the Institute. guidelines, protocols and best practices for the administration of the ICAC's Annual ACKNOWLEDGEMENTS Caribbean of Accountants and to ensure consistency in the standard and quality of The ICAC Secretariat records its gratitude the event.
+The revised document will be to the Board of Directors, Executive Officers, presented to the ICAC Board for approval regional institutes and affiliate members as in the upcoming year, following which it will well as other stakeholders, for the unwavering be finalised and presented to the Bahamas support that has contributed to the successes Institute of Chartered Accountants (BICA), to that we have achieved during 2016.
+As we guide the planning process for the 36th ICAC continue to serve, we crave your ongoing Caribbean Conference of Accountants in cooperation as together we endeavour to execute the mandate and realize the mission 2018. of the ICAC.